 Brilliant Idea #1

-Video yourself recording your podcast episode.
+Video yourself recording your podcast episode, either in person or using the software of your choice.
 Offer the audio for free as a podcast episode via the usual channels.
-Make the video recording only available to paid members and perhaps look at how you could add a little bit extra to the video.
+Then, make the video recording only available to paid members.

 Brilliant Idea #2